rotundasoftware/modui-base/README.md

 ```

 #### spawn( messageName, data )
-The spawn method generates a new message and passes it to the view's "parent", i.e. the closest ancestor view in the DOM tree.
-It also calls `view.trigger( messageName, data )` so that you can listen to the message as you would a normal Backbone event.
+The spawn method generates a new message and passes it to the view's "parent", i.e. the closest ancestor view in the DOM tree. `data` is application defined data that will be available to this view's ancestors when handling this message using their `onMessages` hash. (`spawn` also calls `view.trigger( messageName, data )` so that you can `listenTo` the message from another view as you would a normal Backbone event, but you should rarely need to do so.)

-`data` is application defined data that will be available to this view's ancestors when handling this message using their `onMessages` hash.

 > **Round trip messages**
 > If `messageName` ends in `!`, the message is considered a "round trip message".
 Round trip messages are special in that they return values.
 That is, the `spawn()` method will return the value returned by the message handler.
 Using round trip messages, views can obtain dynamic information about their environment that, because it is dynamic, can not be passed in through view options.
 Round trip messages will continue to be passed up the hierarchy until they are handled - regardless of the value of each intermediate view's `passMessages` property.
 If a round trip message is not handled, `spawn()` returns `undefined`.